How to Choose an Heirloom Engagement Ring That Lasts for Generations

 What makes an engagement ring heirloom quality?

 Four criteria: solid precious metal (18K gold or PT950 platinum), a GIA certified natural diamond in investment-grade quality parameters (Excellent cut, D–H color, VS2+ clarity), skilled craftsmanship with secure prong construction, and a timeless design that will remain relevant across generations.
-A ring that meets all four criteria is built to last.
-One that compromises on any of them is not.

 Is platinum or gold better for an heirloom engagement ring?